fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ### Event handlers revisited

 Based on last year's course, event handling has proven to be difficult.
-It's worth reading the revision chapter at the end of the previous part [event handlers revisited](/en/part1/a_more_complex_state_debugging_react_apps#event-handling-revisited) if it feels like your own knowledge on the topic needs some brushing up.
+It's worth reading the revision chapter at the end of the previous part [event handlers revisited](/en/part1/a_more_complex_state_debugging_react_apps#event-handling-revisited), if it feels like your own knowledge on the topic needs some brushing up.

 Passing event handlers to the child components of the <i>App</i> component has raised some questions.
 A small revision on the topic can be found [here](/en/part1/a_more_complex_state_debugging_react_apps#passing-event-handlers-to-child-components).

 ### Rendering collections

-We will now do the 'frontend', or the browser side application logic, in React for a similar application to the example application from [part 0](/en/part0)
+We will now do the 'frontend', or the browser-side application logic, in React for an application that's similar to the example application from [part 0](/en/part0)

 Let's start with the following: